darshannnn/GitLabLFS-custom_hooks/README.md

 Gitlab custom hooks setup is at https://docs.gitlab.com/ee/administration/custom_hooks.html

-Quick run through the process:
+Quick run through the process on GitLab server:

 * Edit `LFSObjectExtensions` in `post-receive` file to the LFS extensions you are tracking. <br/>Should be the same as the files in your `.gitattributes`